PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 1. Make sure your party is full.
 2. Your lead Pokémon is fast and capable of defeating everything without taking damage.
 3. Your lead Pokémon is unaffected by Dugtrio's Arena Trap.
+(Flying or ghost type.
+Or holding a Smoke Ball.)
 4. You have plenty of potions for auto-healing.
 5. You have plenty of balls for auto-catching.
 6. You are zoomed out to maximize your view.